latex3/babel/docs/guides/locale-greek.md

 ## As `ldf`

-It supports Monotonic and Polytonic Greek, but only one at a time.
-Ancient Greek is not supported.
-A minimal preamble with Monotonic and `pdftex` is:
+It supports Monotonic, Polytonic and Ancient Greek, but only one at a time.
+A minimal preamble with Monotonic Greek and `pdftex` is:
 ```tex
 \usepackage[LGR]{fontenc}
 \usepackage[greek]{babel}
 ```

-It is advisable, as in the example, to load explicitly the font encoding (the `greek` style does it if necessary, but in a non-standard way).
+With `pdftex` it is advisable, as in the example, to load explicitly the font encoding (the `greek` style does it if necessary, but in a non-standard way).
+With `xetex` and `luatex`, `fontspec` must not be loaded.

 ## As `ini`